vault-bridges/obsidian-onedrive-plugin/README.md

 - **Drag-and-Drop Upload**: Upload files to OneDrive by drag-and-dropping them into the Obsidian editor.

+- **Upload Command**: Upload files through the command palette.

 - **Dynamic File Widgets**: After uploading, files are displayed as widgets with a title derived from the filename.
   Users can change the title by editing the widget's code block.

 - **Interactive File Menu**: The file icon within the widget is clickable and brings up a menu with several options:
 	- Open the file online in OneDrive
 	- Open the file locally in the default application
 	- Download the file to a chosen directory
 	- Display a modal with detailed file information, including filename, size, type, OneDrive path, and creation/update dates

 ## Installation